Maldon: Cultural references

-Maldon and the surrounding area are the setting for a series of books by the prolific author S. L. Bensusan.
+Maldon and the surrounding area are the setting for a series of books by the prolific author Samuel L. Bensusan.
 Bensusan's stories recall a lost way of life among the towns and villages in the area, and along the local coastline and marshland.
 In Bensusan's books, Maldon is called Market Waldron.

 Maldon has been the setting for numerous television productions, including Lawless Heart (2001) starring Bill Nighy, and BBC1's The Murder Game (2003) where numerous Blackwater Estuary locations were used including Green's Flour Mill at the bottom of Market Hill and Steeple Marshes.
 An episode of the TV series Lovejoy featuring Ian McShane was also filmed there.

-In H. G. Wells' The War of the Worlds (1898); Maldon is the town from which the narrator's brother and two female companions manage to escape across the channel.
+In H. G. Wells' The War of the Worlds (1898); Maldon is the town from which the narrator's brother and two female companions manage to escape across the Channel.

-Maldon is a location mentioned in the "Rose Garden", a short ghost story by M. R. James, and published in More Ghost Stories (1911).
+Maldon is a location mentioned in "The Rose Garden", a short ghost story by M. R. James, and published in More Ghost Stories of an Antiquary (1911).

 Maldon and its clock tower are featured in the young adult novel Timekeeper by Tara Sim (2016).

+Maldon is the hometown of two Marvel Comics superheroes: Brian Braddock, the original Captain Britain, and his twin sister Betsy Braddock, longtime member of the X-Men as "Psylocke" and Brian's eventual successor as Captain Britain.
+It is also the home of their older brother, the X-Men villain Jamie Braddock.
+Many early Captain Britain stories took place within their fictional childhood manor in Maldon, first seen in Captain Britain #8 (1976).

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury TV transmitter.

+Local radio stations are BBC Essex on 103.5 FM, Heart East on 102.6 FM, Radio Essex on 107.7 FM, Greatest Hits Radio East on 100.2 FM, and Caroline Community Radio, a community based radio station that broadcast on 94.7 FM.

+The town is served by the local newspaper, Maldon and Burnham Standard.